erwanlfrt/Pong-LPC1768/README.md

 ### III.
 Possible improvements
 - create a human playable version with touch-screen commands or buttons.
-- implement different level of bots by changing the speed of the bot.
+- implement different levels of bots by changing the speed of the bot.